How To Use Spaces In Web Design With Gestalt Principles

 You can notice how the form is divided into two main segments: personal details and ID generation.
 The first section is implied as the most important field, followed by a lesser important requirement.
 The headings for both the sections vary as shown by the difference in color and font size.
 In this web form, proximity is an indicator that places and prioritizes grouping of information from highest to lowest importance.

-Symmetry and Ordery
+Symmetry And Ordery

 Symmetry refers to the exact reflection or the mirror image of the two opposing planes.
 It can be regarded as the balance that divides an object into two equal halves.
 Real-world examples of symmetry include geometrical images like equilateral triangles, circles, and squares and so on.